2003 All-Ireland Senior Football Championship final

-The 2003 All-Ireland Senior Football Championship Final was the 116th final of the All-Ireland Senior Football Championship, a Gaelic football tournament.
-It was held on 28 September 2003 at Croke Park, Dublin and featured defending champions Armagh against Tyrone.
-The counties are both in the province of Ulster and share a boundary in Northern Ireland – this was the first All-Ireland Football Final between sides from the same province.
-Tyrone won their first title after the match finished 0–12 – 0–09 in their favour.
+The 2003 All-Ireland Senior Football Championship final was the 116th final of the All-Ireland Senior Football Championship (SFC), a Gaelic football tournament.
+It was held on 28 September 2003 at Croke Park, Dublin, and featured defending champions Armagh against Tyrone.
+With both finalists located in the northern province of Ulster, this was the first All-Ireland SFC final to be contested by sides from the same province.
+Tyrone won a first title when the match finished 0–12 – 0–9 in their favour.

 Competition structure

-Each of the 32 traditional counties of Ireland is represented by a county side.
+Each of the 32 traditional counties of Ireland is represented in the sport by a county team.
 Apart from Kilkenny, they all participated in the 2003 All-Ireland Senior Football Championship.
-The "overseas counties" of London and New York also participated.
-Every county in Ireland is located in a province; London and New York were in Connacht for the purpose of the championship.
-It began with four provincial championships – knock-out competitions between sides in the same province.
-The four winners progressed to the All-Ireland quarter-finals.
-The remaining sides, apart from New York, entered the All-Ireland qualifiers to determine the other four teams to contest the quarter-finals.
-These were followed by the semi-finals and the All-Ireland final.
+Teams from the "overseas counties" of London and New York were also involved.
+Every county team in Ireland is located in one of four provinces; London and New York were allocated to the western province of Connacht for the purpose of this competition.
+The All-Ireland SFC was preceded by four provincial championships – knock-out competitions contested by county teams in the same province.
+The four winning teams progressed to the All-Ireland SFC quarter-finals.
+The remaining sides, apart from New York, entered the All-Ireland SFC qualifiers, with the last four remaining teams there also contesting the All-Ireland SFC quarter-finals.
+Then followed the semi-finals, and then the final.

 Background

 This was the first final between two counties from the same province; in this case, Ulster.
 This was only possible because of the qualifying system introduced in the 2001 championship.
-Previously, the All-Ireland Championship was only contested by the four winners of the provincial championships, so a final between two counties from the same province was impossible.
+Previously, the All-Ireland SFC was only contested by the four winners of the provincial championships, so a final between two counties from the same province was impossible.

 Tyrone had contested the final in 1986 and 1995 but lost on both occasions, against Kerry and Dublin respectively.
 Armagh were the defending champions, having won their first title the year previously.
 They had lost the final in 1953 and 1977.
 No side had won consecutive titles since Cork in 1989 and 1990, while no side from Ulster had done so since Down, who won in 1960 and 1961.

 Tyrone had already won the 2003 National Football League and the year's Ulster Championship, in what was manager Mickey Harte's first year in charge.